Jackson picks me up for our four month anniversary in a limo. A fricking limo!

 So now I’m the one leaving Derek alone on the dancefloor.
 What a turn of events.

-“Because he’s rich and pretentious and a real fucking asshole sometimes.”
+Derek shallows, and does the closest thing to flailing I've ever seen him do.
+“Because he’s rich a-and pretentious and a real fucking asshole sometimes.”

 Is he really going there?